We all spotted those perky little antennas coming from a mile away and ran off screaming: COCKROACH!!

 Everything about Cockroach Antennas

-The flagellum is that long a slim part of the cockroach we see coming from a mile away.
+The flagellum is that long slimy part of the cockroach we see coming from a mile away.

-The scape and pedicel also have small hair called sensillae that help the cockroach in sensing the position they’re in and the movement they’re about to make next.
-Interesting right?
+The scape and pedicel also have small hair called sensillae that help the cockroach sense their position and the movement they’re about to make next.

 Furthermore, the scape and pedicel are responsible for informing the cockroach about the state of its flagellum.

-The answer is simple: they can sense almost every movement that’s going on behind them and, thanks to their antennas, they can decide where to go next, but they’re not indestructible!
+The answer is simple- they can sense almost every movement that’s going on behind them and, thanks to their antennas, they can decide where to go next, but they’re not indestructible!

-The scape and pedicel keep the antennas attached to the head of the cockroach, but they also help the cockroach know its position and the next move they make.
+The scape and pedicel keep the antennas attached to the cockroach’s head, but they also help the cockroach know its position and the next move they make.